 Through its commitment to open communication, the Bank demonstrates its willingness to listen to third parties so as to benefit from their contributions to its work in fulfilling its mandate.

-The policy seeks to broaden and deepen the Bank’s relationship with all stakeholders, taking into account the different nature and significance of specific interests and pursuits.
+The Bank will endeavour to identify, raise awareness and engage with a broad range of stakeholders, including civil society groups, organisations, and members of the public, that are affected by or interested in the Bank, its operations and activities, and/or its strategies and policies,, taking into account the diverse nature and significance of specific interests and pursuits.
 The inter-action with external stakeholders, given their diverse interests, their large number and their global spread, will be flexible.

 Safeguarding the business approach to implementing the mandate

-A business-sensitive partnership with sponsors and contractual counterparties is necessary to allay concerns about client confidentiality which could affect their willingness to work with the Bank.
+A business-sensitive partnership with clients and contractual counterparties is necessary to allay concerns about client confidentiality which could affect their willingness to work with the Bank.

 Report on implementation of the Public Information Policy

 The EBRD’s Public Information Policy commits the Bank's management to report to the Board of Directors on an annual basis on implementation of the Public Information Policy, with the findings to be made available on this website.
 In the interests of clarity and consistency the report addresses each PIP obligation and its implementation in the order in which these appear in the policy.